 Following the referendum, the UK Parliament passed the Government of Wales Act 1998.
 The Act established the National Assembly as a corporate body – with the executive (the government) and the legislature (the Assembly itself) operating as one.

-In contrast to the primary law-making powers given to the Scottish Parliament, the Act limited the National Assembly to the making of secondary legislation only when authorised by the UK Parliament.
+In contrast to the primary law-making powers given to the Scottish Parliament, the Act limited the National Assembly to the making of secondary legislation in specified areas, including agriculture, fisheries, education, housing and highways.
 Such powers were broadly equivalent to those previously held by the Secretary of State for Wales.

 The first decade, and a changing structure